VoudourisAM/SUNRISE-VILLAS-MYKONOS/README.md

      > - See different photos about villa
      > - See Text about villa

-3. In LOCATION page you can see informations about villa
+3. In `#ffffff` LOCATION page you can see informations about villa
      > - See specific location where is villa

 4. In CONCIERGE page you can see informations (text - photos) about villa